 My wife, a newly “liberated” woman and eager to display how unconstrained by gender roles she was, popped open the hood of the car.
 A tad too melodramatically, she pulled out the dipstick and inspected the oil level.
 “Looks OK to me,” she announced with great pride and slammed down the hood.

 Then a strange thing happened that I will never forget.
 The 8-year-old daughter, standing a few feet in front of me, suddenly spun on her heel.
 Glaring at me, she snapped, “Why do you make her do that?”
 Her exact words.

 Whoa-ho!
 Think about that for a moment.
-What the daughter did was, for the time three decades ago, rich in meaning.
-Among other possible things, it may have meant that this 8-year-old girl perceived oil-checking as dirty work below the dignity of women but not of men.
+What this young adolescent did was rich in meaning.
+Among other possible things, it may have meant that she perceived oil-checking as dirty work below the dignity of women but not of men.
 It meant, too, that she believed that no woman would willingly perform such an undignified task unless the almighty, all-controlling husband made her do it — although, as it was in my case, I had lingered in the background and hadn’t so much as made even a subtle hand signal to my wife that the young girl perhaps imagined I had made in order to command, “Check the oil, slave-wife!”